| home |

 4) I don’t think they printed that for the vision impaired as I was told that the dot added is not raised.
 One can’t feel the dot with their finger tip.
 The words “Sports” and “Education” are raised but not the dot.

-No sighting for the S$5 note with dot yet.
-However I am sure we won't be disappointed for any new reprints.
+No sighting for the S$5 note with a dot symbol yet.
+However I am sure we won't be disappointed with any new reprints.

 If any readers have any information on this, please feel free to share with us.